Threat Modeling Fundamentals & Methodology

 ## Review Cadence

-- **Trigger:** Major dependency upgrade or IAM policy change
+- **Trigger:** Major dependency upgrade, IAM policy change, or new external integration

 Common Mistakes Checklist